Norman Luboff: Personal life and death

 One of Luboff's fellow singers on Your Hit Parade was Elizabeth "Betty" Mulliner.
 Born November 15, 1916 in upstate New York, she attended Syracuse University before moving to New York City.
 Luboff and Mulliner began dating, and they were married on November 6, 1944.
 Betty continued to sing on radio, including on Your Hit Parade and The Railroad Hour.
 She also sang soprano in the Norman Luboff Choir and as a session singer in Los Angeles.
 She had several recording credits, often under her maiden name, including "Some Day My Prince Will Come" from the 1944 Decca album Selections from Walt Disney’s Feature Production Snow White and the Seven Dwarfs and early Mickey Mouse Club recordings from the 1950s.
 The couple divorced in the mid-1960s.
 (Note: Sources differ about the date of their divorce.
 The Tom Pickles biography says they "...divorced in 1966 after 22 years of marriage.", but Betty Luboff's obituary in The Argonaut says they divorced in 1968.)
 On February 19, 2006, Betty died in Santa Monica, California.

-The couple had two children: Peter Luboff, born 1945, and Bettina "Tina" Luboff, born 1948.
+Norman and Betty had two children: Peter Luboff born 1945 and Bettina "Tina" Luboff, born 1948.
 Peter Luboff, a 1967 graduate of Dartmouth College, was a singer-songwriter who co-wrote songs for Patti LaBelle and Bobby Womack in the 1980s.
-He died at the age of 77 on May 21, 2023.
+He died at the age of 77 from Parkinson's disease on May 21, 2023 and was survived by his wife, Pat, his daughter, Pepper, his son, Paladin, and grandchildren.

 As his recording career diminished in the late 1960s, Luboff continued to find himself in demand as a guest conductor and educator, participating in choral workshops at home and abroad, especially in the Scandinavian countries.
-During a trip to Sweden in 1971 to conduct the Swedish Radio Choir, Swedish public broadcaster Sveriges Television produced a documentary about his visit titled Norman Luboff i Sverge (Norman Luboff in Sweden).
+During a trip to Sweden in 1971 to conduct the Swedish Radio Choir, Swedish public broadcaster Sveriges Television produced a documentary about his visit titled Norman Luboff i Sverige (Norman Luboff in Sweden).
 Luboff became acquainted with the producer of the program, Gunilla Marcus, and two and a half years later they were married.

+The program from Lincoln College's 117th Charter Day Convocation on February 14, 1982.
+Science fiction author Philip José Farmer and choral conductor Norman Luboff were awarded honorary doctorates.

+Luboff was awarded an Honorary Doctor of Humane Letters from Lincoln College during the 117th Charter Day Convocation on February 14, 1982.
+Also granted an honorary degree that day was science-fiction author Philp José Farmer.

 Luboff and Gunilla moved from New York to Bynum, North Carolina, in 1985 to enjoy the rural lifestyle.
-It was there that Luboff died on September 22, 1987, after a ten month battle with lung cancer.
+It was there that Luboff died on September 22, 1987, ten months after being diagnosed with lung cancer.
 He was cremated, and his wife took his ashes to Gotland, Sweden, where they had a summer home.

 Much of his personal archives were donated to the Library of Congress in 1993 as the Norman Luboff Papers.